manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

 # All steps to set up Kubernetes cluster with one master and one worker nodes.

-# Run tasks 01, 02, 03 on master as well as worker node.
+# Run tasks 01, 02, 03 on master as well as worker nodes.
-## Task 01 - Install docker (master as well as worker node)
+## Task 01 - Install docker (master as well as worker nodes)
 https://docs.docker.com/engine/install/ubuntu/

 Do ssh to the machine.